LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-2.md

     * Join the two tables to a single output using the `country` column.
 4. Write to the Refined zone
 When you are confident that your transformation is working, you can use the last cell of the notebook to actually write the data into the Data Platform (please note that a notebook will only ever write to the pre-production environment, never to the production environment as it is meant for prototyping).
-5. See the written data in S3
-If the previous step has worked, you should be able to see your newly created parquet files in the Refined zone S3 bucket / sandbox department.
+5. Find and view the data in the refined zone bucket within S3 If the previous step has worked correctly, then you should be able to see your newly created parquet files in the refined zone S3 bucket within the sandbox department folder.
 We won't try to visualise or query the data in this module.

 >:tada: Congratulations!
 You have completed this module!

-In the [next module][module_3], you will turn your script into [AWS Glue][about_glue] job and deploy it into the data platform.
+In the [next module][module_3], you will turn your script into a [Glue][about_glue] job and deploy it into the Data Platform.

 [module_0]: ./module-0.md